 For the sake of convenience, you can prepare a large batch and store it in the fridge for four to five days, simply topping it with fresh fruit and nuts when you are ready to eat.
 Or, stored in individual serving containers (e.g., 1- or 2-cup mason jars) it makes an ideal grab-and-go breakfast for people who eat at work; add the fresh fruit just before you eat this, otherwise it could get soggy and unappetizing.

 - ¾ cup Greek yogurt plain (or any other yogurt you like -- see note below)

 - ½ serving protein powder optional but makes this dish more satiating.
 I typically use unsweetened, unflavored, grass-fed whey isolate (here's my favorite brand) or hemp protein powder (here's my favorite brand; tastes a tad bitter compared with whey); you can use any protein powder you love

 - 1 medium apple coarsely grated down to the core; leave peel on if organic

 - ⅓ cup old-fashioned rolled oats certified gluten-free, if desired

 - 3 tbsp mixed seeds e.g., chia, flax, hemp, sesame, sunflower, pumpkin (shelled)

 - 1 tsp vanilla extract optional; preferably alcohol-free

 - 2 tbsp raw nuts or low-sugar/sugar-free granola

-- Combine yogurt, protein powder, grated apple, oats, seeds, cinnamon and vanilla extract in a container and stir to combine.
-If the mixture tastes too tart to you, sweeten with a smidgen of maple syrup or another sweetener of your choice.
+- Combine yogurt, kefir, protein powder, grated apple, oats, seeds, cinnamon and vanilla extract in a container and stir to mix.
+If the mixture tastes too tart, sweeten with a smidgen of maple syrup or another sweetener of your choice.
 Cover tightly and chill overnight (or for at least three hours).